The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 Furthermore, there are other sectoral laws related to the privacy and protection of personal data, including, but not restricted to:

-- Law No. 9,472/199718 (the Telecommunications Act), which guarantees measures related to privacy and protection of personal data of telecommunication services users;
+- Law No. 9,472/1997 (the Telecommunications Act),14 which guarantees measures related to privacy and protection of personal data of telecommunication services users;

-- Law No. 12,414/201120 (the Positive Credit Registry Act), which is responsible for the formation and consultation of databases with data on credit history, of natural or legal persons.
+- Law No. 12,414/2011 (the Positive Credit Registry Act),16 which is responsible for the formation and consultation of databases with data on credit history, of natural or legal persons.

 ii General obligations for data handlers

-Processing agents are obliged to have one of the following legal bases22 for processing personal data:
+Processing agents are obliged to have one of the following legal bases19 for the processing to be lawful:

 - consent of the data subject;